Native American

 Flag of the Cherokee Indian nation of Oklahoma waving unfurled with blue skies in the background

-In both color and design, the Cherokee Peace Flag is iconic.
+In both color and design, the Cherokee Peace Indian Flag is iconic.
 About the Cherokee nation flag meaning, the red stars indicate victory and achievement, while the white background represents happiness and serenity.
 Each star’s seven points represent the Cherokee’s seven clans.

 FAQs